 If you are having issues gaining access to your loved one, please contact the Older Persons Advocacy Network (OPAN) on 1800 237 981.

 This service is available 7 days a week from 6am – 10pm.

 The Government has prepared a guide for Home Care Providers which identifies what they need to do to provide safe services to older people during the coronavirus period.
 This information is also useful for consumers and family and friend carers.

 The Guide makes particular reference to contacting family and friends.
-This includes making contact with the consumer’s family members and friends to discuss alternative delivery models if required and Identify whether the consumer has family or friends who can provide assistance in the short-term if the delivery of services is interrupted (e.g. cooking meals for the consumer).
-Providers are also encouraged to identify whether the consumer has the support of family or friends to do online shopping for groceries, and/or delivery of medications.
+This includes contacting the consumer’s family members and friends to discuss alternative delivery models if required, and identifying whether family or friends can aid in the short-term if service delivery is interrupted (e.g. cooking meals for the consumer).
+Providers are also encouraged to identify whether the consumer has the support of family or friends to do online shopping for groceries, and/or the delivery of medications.